-The Association acts as lessor in certain contractual arrangements.
-The contracts relate to office space in an owned property and are considered operating leases.
+The Association may act as lessor in certain contractual arrangements which relate to office space in an owned property and are considered operating leases.
 Generally, leases are for terms of three to five years and may include options to extend or terminate the arrangement.